tripl3dogdare/disclojure/README.md

 [com.tripl3dogdare/disclojure "Indev"]
 ```

-(Note: This is only here for example purposes.
-Disclojure is not available as a managed dependency yet.
-If you'd like to use it, you can download the source and build it yourself.)
+**WARNING: Disclojure is currently in heavy development and changes are not being versioned.
+It should be considered very unstable as a dependency.
+Once it is complete enough to be used reliably, proper versioning will be used.**

 ## Examples